 Beyond cast and script, the direction and editing use a blizzard of perfectly timed film clips, vivid location work and some very funny breaks of the ‘4th wall’ from Anthony Bourdain, Selena Gomez, Richard Thaler and best of all, Margot Robbie.
 Believe this student, you will remember more economic jargon as delivered here by Margot Robbie in a bubble bath than if you wasted three terms coked up at Harvard Business School.

-An Oscar-winner for Screenplay, it was nominated for Best Picture, Director, Supporting Actor (Bale is splendid) and Film Editing.
-Rolled out for a lean $28,000,000, it paid dividends to the ka-ching of $133,000,000, not least because it treated its audience with some measure of intellectual respect and dared ask them to sit up and pay attention along with the laughs.
+An Oscar-winner for Screenplay, it was nominated for Best Picture, Director, Supporting Actor (Bale is aces high) and Film Editing.
+Rolled out for a lean $28,000,000, it paid dividends to the ka-ching of $133,000,000, not least because it treated its audience with some measure of intellect respect and dared ask them to sit up and pay attention along with the laughs.

 With Adepero Oduye, Byron Mann, Billy Magnussen, Max Greenfield and Heighlen Boyd, as the stripper with five mortgages.